CERTIFIED COURT INTERPRETERS

 REGISTERED COURT INTERPRETERS

-In Louisiana, a court interpreter is listed as “registered” in the language for which he tested if the interpreter: completes a two day training course, passes a standard written English examination as provided by the National Center for State Courts, passes a written translation examination, agrees to be bound by Part G, Section 14 of the General Administrative Rules for all Louisiana Courts: The Code of Professional Responsibility for Language Interpreters, and passes a criminal background check.
+In Louisiana, a court interpreter is listed as “Registered” in the language for which he tested if the interpreter: completes a two day training course, passes a standard written English examination as provided by the National Center for State Courts, passes a written translation examination, agrees to be bound by Part G, Section 14 of the General Administrative Rules for all Louisiana Courts: The Code of Professional Responsibility for Language Interpreters, and passes a criminal background check.
 (Note that American Sign Language interpreters are not required to take the written translation examination, but instead shall provide proof of a valid Specialist Certificate Legal (SC:L) or a national generalist certificate from the Registry of Interpreters for the Deaf (RID).)
-Below are links to the lists of registered court interpreters in Louisiana by language.
+Below are links to the lists of certified and registered court interpreters in Louisiana by language.

-LOUISIANA SUPREME COURT INTERPRETER TRAINING COURSES
+LOUISIANA SUPREME COURT INTERPRETER TRAINING AND TESTING SCHEDULE

 The required two day interpreter training courses as mentioned above are regularly offered by the Louisiana Supreme Court.
 To access additional information regarding the training classes, a schedule of upcoming classes, and a registration form, please click the link below.

 REQUIRED INTRODUCTORY COURT INTERPRETER ORIENTATION CLASS AND TESTING

 (Please Note: This is a REQUIRED course to become a "Registered" Louisiana Court Interpreter)

 RESOURCES FOR COURTS